ceostroff/harry-potter-gpt2-fanfiction/README.md

 ## Examples

 **Faced with a pandemic** of new wizarding disease, there wasn't much to do.
-The Ministry was struggling and the public had been sickened by Harry's expulsion from Hogwarts on his eleventh birthday – all things considered."Well," Dumbledore said finally as he looked at Pansy Parkinson in confusion once more; "I
+The Ministry was struggling and the public had been sickened by Harry's expulsion from Hogwarts on his eleventh birthday – all things considered."Well," Dumbledore said finally as he looked at Pansy Parkinson in confusion once more; "I...

 ---

 **Faced with a pandemic** of Death Eaters, it was hard not to be surprised that the Department for Regulation and Control (DCR) had been heavily infiltrated.
-Harry knew from his research on magical Britain's Ministry over its political alignment during World War Two how much influence there really were in wizarding society
+Harry knew from his research on magical Britain's Ministry over its political alignment during World War Two how much influence there really were in wizarding society...

 ---

 **Hufflepuff lost** by a hundred points to Slytherin, and the Quidditch team's seeker, Cedric Diggory took down his dragon.
 The game resumed soon after that as Harry made an appearance in front of everyone."Well I guess it was well deserved," Draco commented.
-"I don't think
+"I don't think...

 ---

 **Hufflepuff won the House Cup** by a landslide, and I don't think that's fair!"
 He said.
 "I know you can see it in your eyes!
 But what about him?
-You're letting him win because he was hurt?"A few of his friends looked alarmed at this statement."We should make sure
+You're letting him win because he was hurt?"A few of his friends looked alarmed at this statement."We should make sure...

 ## Requirements